omid-ak/Miniature/README.md

 # Miniature
-a simplle assembler for computer architecture lesson
+a simple assembler for computer architecture lesson